shilangyu/uni-notes/semester_5/automata_theory_and_formal_languages/turing_machines.md

 $M = (Q, \Sigma, \Gamma, \delta, q_0, B, F)$

+## non-deterministic TM

+For some configurations there may be more than one possible move.
+Machine picks the move which leads to the acceptation of input.

+In general empty entry in transition table means beginning of infinite computation.
+For sake of simplicity in some cases we might interpret empty entries as rejecting the input.
+In fact in each empty entry we should start the cleaning procedure and rejecting the input.

+Our interpretation of non-determinism relies on interpreting computation as a tree.
+A non-deterministic machine accepts iff at least one leaf accepts.

+### degree of non-determinism

+Maximal amount of options is called the degree of non-determinism.

+The number of children in the computation tree cannot be bigger than the degree of non-determinism.

+### equivalence

+The class of non-deterministic TM is equivalent to the class of deterministic TM (in terms of problems they solve).

+Given is a non-deterministic TM and some input date.
+COnsider the computation tree for this input.
+This is a $k$-tree. $k$-degree of non-determinism.
+At each level we have a finite number of nodes.
+Let's visit this tree with BFS, if there is an accepting leaf we will come to this leaf after final number of steps.
+Based on this observation we will construct a deterministic machine which is equivalent to this non-deterministic one.

+1. This is a three-tape TM
+   1. the first tape is used to keep input data
+   2. the second tape stores sequences of numbers of lengths $1, 2, 3, \cdots$ of elements $\{1, 2, \cdots, k\}$
+2. for each generated sequence we:
+   1. copy input from the first tape to the third tape
+   2. simulate computation of non-deterministic turing machine defined by the sequence on the second tape.
+   3. if simulation comes to accepting node, then we accept input
+   4. otherwise we continue to next sequence

+### push down automata

+It has a stack and input tape. $A = (Q, \Sigma, \Gamma, \delta, q_0, \vdash, F)$

+- $\Gamma$ - stack alphabet
+- $\vdash$ - end-of-stack symbol
+- $\Sigma \cap \Gamma = \emptyset$
+- $\delta: Q \times (\Sigma \cup \{\varepsilon\}) \times \Gamma \to \bigcup_{k=0}^\infty (Q \times \Gamma)^k$
+- other symbols mean the same as in TM

+Configuration $\gamma q w$:

+- $\gamma$ - content of the stack
+- $q$ - state
+- $w$ - content of input

+Computation of push down automata is always finite.
+It is used only for acceptation of languages, not for computing functions.

+A move of a push down automaton is done as follows:

+1. Control unit switches to state described by value of transition function.
+2. The input head reads the input symbol or does not check input ($\varepsilon$).
+Drop the read symbol.
+3. Stack head reads top symbol from the stack and removes it.
+4. Push the string of stack symbols to the stack.
+5. If value of transition function includes several pairs then the one is chosen which leads to acceptation of input.

+Push down automata is deterministic iff:

+1. for each configuration (entry in transition tables) we have at most one possible move
+2. if for a given state and stack symbol we have not rejecting move then for the same state and stack symbol and for each input symbol we must have only rejecting moves

+For a given push down automaton we can construct a TM which will be equivalent.
+The opposite is not always true.

+#### equivalence of classes of push-down automata and context-free grammars

+1. for a given push-down automaton we may design a context-free grammar which is equivalent
+1. for a given context-free grammar we may design a push-down automaton which is equivalent

 <!--
 HOMEWORK:
 	design a turing machine whether a given binary word (non empty):